fio-azahuanche/fio-azahuanche/README.md

 - 👋 Hi, I’m @fio-azahuanche
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning machine learning and frontend developer.
+- 🌱 I’m currently learning machine learning and frontend development.
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: fazahuanchef@gmail.com or you can visit my linkedin [/fiorela-azahuanche/](https://www.linkedin.com/in/fiorela-azahuanche/)